Google Modernize Workspace Video Player

 I organized and co-facilitated visual design brainstorm session to drive alignment and foster collaboration across Drive, Vids, Workspace Design Systems, and Meet.

-We defined two directions.
-Our partners and leads wanted to move forward with direction 1.
+Our team defined two direction and wanted to move forward with direction 1.

 Direction 1 - Contained timeline and controls, Direction 2 - Open timeline